chef-boneyard/private-chef-administration/source/installation/ha.rst

 --------

-The high availability installation consists of multiple front-end servers talking to a pair of clusterd back-end server.
+The high availability installation consists of multiple front-end servers talking to a pair of clustered back-end servers.
 This allows for a higher level of concurrency on API requests, while scaling the back-end servers vertically to handle the increased I/O load.

 System Requirements
 -------------------

--  8 total cores 2.0 Ghz AMD 41xx/61xx CPUs or faster
+-  8 total cores 2.0 GHz AMD 41xx/61xx CPUs or faster
 -  16GB RAM
 -  2 x 300GB SAS RAID1 drives
 -  Hardware RAID card